fabiop35/catalog-service/README.md

 #compiles the code and packages the application as a JAR file:
 ./gradlew bootJar

-#Package the application as a container using Buildpack
+#Package the application as a container using Buildpack (build the image)
 ./gradlew bootBuildImage

 #run the image / run the image connecting to the catalog-network, set the datasource URL, and set the param profile to load test data.